Characters, Commutators and Centers of Sylow Subgroups: Proof of Theorem A

 By Theorem 7.7 of \cite{N}, we have that $K$ has a normal $p$-complement $R$.
 Suppose that $\gamma \in \irr R$ is $P$-invariant.
 Then $\gamma$ has an extension $\theta \in \irr{RP}$.
 Since $\theta$ has $p'$-degree and $|G:RP|$ is not divisible by $p$, then $\theta^G$ contains an irreducible character $\chi$ of $p'$-degree.
 Then $R \sbs \ker\chi$, and therefore $\gamma=1_R$.
 Therefore $\cent RP=1$, and thus $R\sbs N=1$.
 We have then that $K$ is a $p$-group.
 If $\chi \in \irrp G$, then $\chi_P$ has a linear constituent $\lambda \in \irr P$.
 Then $\chi_{P'}$ contains $1_{P'}$, and thus ${\rm core}_G(P') \sbs \ker\chi$.
 Finally, if $\lambda \in \irr P$ is linear, then $\lambda^G$ contains a $p'$-degree $\chi \in \irr G$.
 Thus $\chi_P=\lambda + \Delta$ for some character $\Delta$ of $P$ or $\Delta=0$.
 Then ${\ker \chi} \cap P \sbs \ker\lambda$.
 Hence $K\cap P \sbs \ker \lambda$ for all $\lambda$.
 Therefore $K=K\cap P \sbs P'$ and the theorem follows. \end{proof}

-By using \autoref{kernels}, the condition $\oh{p'} G=1={\rm core}_G(P')$ can be read off from the character table.
+Assuming $\oh{p'} G=1$, the proof of \autoref{kernels} shows that $K={\rm core}_G(P')$.
+Hence, the condition $\oh{p'} G=1={\rm core}_G(P')$ can be read off from the character table.
 Thus, in order to prove Theorem~A we may assume that $\oh{p'} G=1={\rm core}_G(P')$.
 Moreover, by \autoref{notalmsimp}, we may assume that $G$ is almost simple.
 Now Theorem~A follows from the next result.

 \begin{thm} Let $G$ be an almost simple group with Sylow $p$-subgroup $P$.
 Then the character table of $G$ determines whether $|P:P'|=p^2$. \end{thm} \begin{proof} For $p=2$, the claim was already shown in \cite{NST}.
 Thus, let $p>2$.
 By \autoref{Kimmerle}, the character table of $G$ determines the isomorphism type of the simple socle $S$ of $G$.
 Therefore, we may assume that $P\nsubseteq S$.
 It follows that $S$ must be a simple group of Lie type.
 By the same argument as in the proof of \autoref{structure}, we may assume that $|PS/S|=p$.
 According to the Atlas~\cite[Table~5]{Atlas}, in most cases $G/S\le\Out(S)$ has a unique subgroup of order $p$ up to conjugation.
 In these cases $P$ is uniquely determined by $S$ and we are done.
 If $S\cong\PSL^\epsilon(k,q^f)$, then we may assume that $p\mid\gcd(k,q-\epsilon,f)$ and the claim follows from \autoref{lemPSL}.
 The only remaining exceptional cases are settled in \autoref{lemDE}. \end{proof}